 The organization should analyze and evaluate appropriate data and information arising from monitoring and measurement.
 Use the results of the analysis to evaluate the conformity of products and services, the degree of customer satisfaction, the performance and effectiveness of the quality management system.
 The organization must also evaluate if planning has been effectively implemented and the effectiveness of actions taken to address risks and opportunities.
 The performance of external providers and the need for improvements within the quality management system must also be evaluated.
 Methods to analyze data can include statistical techniques.

-The Top Management of the organization should review the Organization’s QMS at planned intervals to ensure it’s continuing suitable, adequacy, effectiveness and it should be aligned with the strategic direction of the organization.
+The Top Management of the organization should review the Organization’s QMS at planned intervals to ensure its continuing suitability, adequacy, effectiveness and it should be aligned with the strategic direction of the organization.

 9.3.2 Management review inputs

-Plan and carry out management review considering the status of actions from previous management reviews, changes in external and internal issues relevant to QMS, the adequacy of resources, opportunities for improvement and the effectiveness of actions taken to address risks and opportunities as explained in clause 6.1.
-The organization must also consider information on quality performance and effectiveness , including trends in non conformities and corrective actions, customer satisfaction and feedback from relevant interested parties, Monitoring and measurement results, Audit results, extent to which quality objectives have been met, process performance, conformity of product and services, the performance of external providers
+Plan and carry out management review considering the status of actions from previous management reviews, changes in external and internal issues relevant to QMS, the adequacy of resources, opportunities for improvement, and the effectiveness of actions taken to address risks and opportunities as explained in clause 6.1.
+The organization must also consider information on quality performance and effectiveness, including trends in non-conformities and corrective actions, customer satisfaction and feedback from relevant interested parties, Monitoring and measurement results, Audit results, the extent to which quality objectives have been met, process performance, conformity of product and services, the performance of external providers

 Outputs from the management review must include decisions and actions related to opportunities for improvement, any need for changes to QMS, and resource needs.
 The organization should retain documented information as evidence of the results of management reviews.